eclipse/repairnator/doc/usage/jars.md

-# Usages

-This page describes the usage of each tool developped as part of Repairnator.
-If you want to quickly start to use it, we advise you to first have a look on the [quickstart](/README.md#quickstart).

-## Scripts

-This section describe the usage of all scripts located in [repairnator/scripts](/repairnator/scripts) directory.

-TODO

-## Jars usage
+# Jars usage

-This sections describe the usage of all modules of Repairnator.
+This page describe the usage of all modules of Repairnator.
 All modules are located under [repairnator directory](/repairnator).

+## Pipeline

-### Core
+### Requirements

-This module located at [repairnator-core](/repairnator/repairnator-core) contains all information for other Repairnator modules.
+The following command line tools must be installed on your machine:
+  - Oracle Java: some dependencies need tools.jar in the classpath
+  - cloc: we compute some metrics with cloc
+  - git: to apply some git commands
+  - z3: a constraint solver.
+The executables are available in [pipeline test resources](/repairnator/repairnator-pipeline/src/test/resources/z3)

-### Pipeline
+### Usage

-This module located at [repairnator-pipeline](/repairnator/repairnator-pipeline) takes a failing build id as input and try to fix it by using a pipeline of tools.
-The pipeline can also be used through a docker-container.
-TODO

 ```bash
 Usage: java <repairnator-pipeline name> [option(s)]